Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 If that wasn't enough, Reykjavik also has a winter Pride event called Rainbow Reykjavik in February.
 The city flips the celebration of gay Pride on its head, swapping out tank tops and tight shorts for geometric baths and field trips to see erupting volcanoes!

 A city of stars… Paris is a romantic paradise.
-Whether you're going for the Instagrammble worthy scenery, or for a cheeky weekend away, Paris is worth seeing all year round.
-Of course, there's the gorgeous Eifel Tower, with its sparkingly light show each night.
-And obviously, the allure of the Mona Lisa in the Louvre, with her sinister smile that reminds every gay man of the smirk they give when trying to catch the eye of a potential lover across the bar floor…
+Whether you're going for the Instagrammable scenery or for a cheeky weekend away, Paris is worth seeing all year round.
+Of course, there's the gorgeous Eiffel Tower, with its sparkingly light show each night.
+And, the allure of the Mona Lisa in the Louvre, with her sinister smile that reminds every gay man of the smirk they give when trying to catch the eye of a potential lover across the bar floor…

 Gay events in Paris

 Paris Pride attracts a large turnout of almost 1 million every year.
-It's a burst of colour, sparkles and music.
-In Paris, they don't do things by halves: the French are either lounging around in dark wine cellars, smouldering over a plate of cheese and bread or rioting in the streets in an attempt to dismantle the government.
+It's a burst of color, sparkles, and music.
+In Paris, they don't do things by halves: the French are either lounging around in dark wine cellars, smoldering over a plate of cheese and bread, or rioting in the streets in an attempt to dismantle the government.
 With Paris Pride, they take all that passion they use for protesting and turn it into love!

-What makes Amsterdam so alluring for gay travellers?
+What makes Amsterdam so alluring for gay travelers?
 Could it be the canals that make the city feel as if it were floating?
-Or is it the picturesque scenery that transports you right into a storybook where you're guaranteed a happy ending.
-Perhaps, it is the carefree and openminded nature of its people, who want nothing more than to relax and have a great time.
+Or is it the picturesque scenery that transports you right into a storybook where you're guaranteed a happy ending?
+Perhaps, it is the carefree and open-minded nature of its people, who want nothing more than to relax and have a great time.

-Whatever it is, Amsterdam is a must-see for the gay traveller.
+Whatever it is, Amsterdam is a must-see for the gay traveler.
 It is honestly one of the only places in the world where we feel comfortable showing affection in public.
-The Netherlands has a long history of LGBTQ tolerance and you can really feel the support for our fabulous community buzzing through the air wherever you go.
+The Netherlands has a long history of LGBTQ tolerance, and you can feel the support for our fabulous community buzzing through the air wherever you go.

 Take us to church – or Club Church to be precise.
 One of the hottest gay Ŧetish clubs in Amsterdam, with an electric atmosphere, stellar drag performances, and cheap drinks that will create a night out worth remembering.
-Other gay clubs to check out in Amsterdam include NYX, YOLO and Eagle.
+Other gay clubs to check out in Amsterdam include NYX, YOLO, and Eagle.
 In terms of gay bars, there are many.
-They are mainly based along the Reguliersdwarsstraat street like SOHO, Prik and Amstel 54.
-Read more in our detailed guide about the gay scene of Amsterdam.
+They are mainly based along the Reguliersdwarsstraat street, like SOHO, Prik, and Amstel 54.
+Read more in our detailed guide about the gay scene in Amsterdam.

 Gay events in Amsterdam